DCS-87/Android-ScreensaverFreezer/README.md

 - Let the screensaver start (in the background)
 - After 1 minute it will refresh so a photo is show
 - From then on, it refreshes on the set interval

+Yes it's all AI coded, no I don't really get how github and releases work.
+There is an apk under 'app\build\outputs\apk\debug\app-debug.apk'